mirzawaqasahmed/f5-big-iq-lab/docs/class01/module5/lab3.rst

 Let's update now Oliva's service catalog.

-Logon on BIG-IQ as **david** go to the System tab, Role Management, Roles, CUSTOM ROLES, Application Roles, select **Applicator Creator AS3** and the custom role linked to the custom HTTP template previously created.
+Logon on BIG-IQ as **david** go to the System tab, Role Management, Roles, CUSTOM ROLES, Application Roles, select **Application Creator AS3** and the custom role linked to the custom HTTP template previously created.
 Remove the **default** template from the allowed list.
 Click **Save & Close**.